Latest environmental indicators

 Climate change is caused by the increase in concentrations of greenhouse gases (GHGs) which trap heat in the Earth's atmosphere.
 These increases are primarily due to GHG emissions from human activities.

 Canada's actions to address climate change at home and abroad are guided by the 2015 Paris Agreement goal of holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels, and pursuing efforts to limit the global temperature increase to 1.5 degrees Celsius.
-In 2021, Canada announced an enhanced target committing Canada to cut its GHG emissions by 40% to 45% below 2005 levels by 2030.
+In 2021, Canada announced a commitment to cut its GHG emissions by 40% to 45% below 2005 levels by 2030.
 Previously, Canada had committed to reducing its GHG emissions by 30% below 2005 levels by 2030.
+In the 2030 Emissions Reductions Plan, released in March 2022, Canada announced an interim objective to reduce GHG emissions by 20% below 2005 levels by 2026.

 To estimate future GHG emissions, Canada develops GHG projections on an annual basis, using the most up-to-date assumptions of the key drivers that influence Canada's emissions.
-The indicator uses the latest GHG emissions projections to present the forecast progress toward Canada's 2030 target.
+This indicator uses the latest GHG emissions projections to present the forecasted progress toward Canada's 2030 target.

 Key results